strindberg/rg/README.md

 ```

 Second, find the following line at the end of `<PATH TO>/rg/rgf`, and uncomment it:

 ```bash
 # noglob rgf "$@"
 ```

+You now have two new commands: `rg` to search case-insensitively, and `rG` to search case-sensitively.

+You can of course customize the `RG_EXCLUDES` array to exclude any files and directories that you never want to search (but see the
+documentation on the `-F` parameter if you want to temporarily override the filtering).

 Unfortunately, the completion integration to automatically use the search results in your editor does not work under `bash`.